eransam1/Statistical-Theory-Project-Financial-Risk-Assessment-among-Credit-Card-Clients/README.md

-# Credit Default Risk Analysis
+# Statistical Theory Project Financial Risk Assessment among Credit Card Clients

-This repository contains code and data for the final project of the course *Statistical Inference and Theory*.
+This repository contains code and data for the final project of the course *Statistical Theory*.
 The analysis focuses on identifying and modeling financial risk using demographic and behavioral variables.

 ---

-## 🔧 How to Run the Project
+## How to Run the Project

 1. **Requirements**:
    - Python 3.x